Feyerabend/vm/vm3/README.md

 > ./bin
 ```

-A binary number should appear on the screen.
+A binary number should appear on the screen `1100101011111110`.

-The same procedure goes for the other samples `factorial` and `prime` (numbers).
+The same procedure on compiling and assembling goes for the other samples `factorial` and `prime` (numbers).